-Know Your Camera
+1) Know Your Camera

 Does it perform well in low-light or does the image fall apart?
 Is it sharp wide open, or do you need to stop down to get the best clarity?
 Does it have inbuilt image stabilisation?

 Ultimately when you pick up your camera you want to feel comfortable and know exactly how it works.
 Then getting better pictures will come faster and easier.

-Focus On The Golden And Blue Hours
+2) Focus on the Golden and Blue Hours

 Think the first hour after the sun peaks in the morning, and the last hour or two before the sun drops over the horizon in the afternoon.

 Bonus Tip – Even if it looks like the sunrise or sunset might not be so beautiful, wait around.
 You never know when the clouds might break or the sky randomly lights up in brilliant colours.

-Learn About Composition
+4) Learn About Composition

 You’ve probably heard about how important it is to compose a shot properly, and I bet if you’ve ever read a photography manual you would have come across the ‘rule of thirds‘.

-This concept is where you divide your image into 9 even squares (many cameras actually have this feature built into their display options).
+This concept is where you divide your image into 9 even squares (many cameras actually have this grid line feature built into their display options).